The purpose of this guideline is to provide design and construction suggestions for Cleanrooms housing bio-pharmaceutical processes.

 The suggestion presented herein are intended to provide facilities that will effectively restrict both viable and non-viable particles from entering the cleanroom, minimize contamination introduced by the family itself, and continuously remove contaminants generated during normal operations.

 Measurements of total particle count in the cleanroom is described in Federal Standard 209.
 This count may be composed of viable, non-viable, or non-viable host particles with a viable traveler.
 There is no generally accepted relationship between total particle count and viable particle count.
-While maintaining appropriate particle counts is important in design and operation, a protocol designed to identify viable particles should be inherent in the certification/validation testing of a bio-pharmaceutical cleanroom.
+While maintaining appropriate particle counts is important in design and operation, a protocol designed to identify viable particles should be inherent in the certification/validation testing of a pharmaceutical cleanroom.

 No facility will compensate for excessive contamination generated within it.
 In addition to effectively facility design, the user must also institute a routine maintenance program as well as maintain personnel and operational disciplines that limit particles generated within the facility as well as entry of particles into the facility.